Gkemon/Android-XML-to-PDF-Generator/README.md

     PdfGenerator.getBuilder()
                         .setContext(context)
                         .fromViewIDSource()
-                        .fromViewID(activity,R.id.tv_print_area,R.id.tv_print_area)
+                        .fromViewID(R.layout.hostLayout,activity,R.id.tv_print_area,R.id.tv_print_area)
-			/* "fromViewID()" takes array of view ids those MUST BE and MUST BE contained in the inserted "activity" .
+			/* "fromViewID()" takes array of view ids and the host layout xml where the view ids are belonging.
-			 * You can also invoke "fromViewIDList()" method here which takes list of view ids instead of array. */ .setPageSize(PdfGenerator.PageSize.A4) .setFileName("Test-PDF") .setFolderName("Test-PDF-folder")
+			 * You can also invoke "fromViewIDList()" method here which takes list of view ids instead of array.*/ .setPageSize(PdfGenerator.PageSize.A4) .setFileName("Test-PDF") .setFolderName("Test-PDF-folder")